garfieldius/typo3.better_tables/Documentation/TyposcriptReference.rst

 		string

 	Description
-		CSS class selector(s) to add to the table tag.
+		CSS class to add to the table tag.

 	Default
 		*None*